 Golden Gate Audubon’s cleanup efforts began on Earth Day 2002.
 Since then, hundreds of volunteers have hauled away over a half-ton of scrap metal, several truckloads of star thistle, and hundreds of old tires.
 With the help of our members and volunteers, we are gradually changing the landscape and creating valuable habitat for birds, fish, tidal marsh plants, and other wildlife.
 Native salt marsh has already formed along this small part of the San Francisco Bay shoreline and is beginning to attract sandpipers, herons, terns, Snowy Egrets, Willets, Killdeer, and American Avocets.

 The tidal wetlands at Pier 94 are among the few remaining such wetlands around the bay.
 They have the potential to provide much-needed habitat to shorebirds—making their restoration an important priority for Golden Gate Audubon.
-Invasion of exotic eastern cordgrass (Spartina alternaflora), an invasive species that is destroying wetlands throughout the bay, threatens native plants and wildlife at the site.
+Invasion of exotics like eastern cordgrass Spartina alterniflora (an invasive species that is destroying wetlands throughout the bay), threatened native plants and wildlife at the site and is now being controlled.

 Golden Gate Audubon monitored the plants at Pier 94 with the Port of San Francisco.
-See the Port’s report on our monitoring efforts 2008 Pier 94 Plant Monitoring Report
+See the Port’s report on our monitoring efforts 2008 Pier 94 Plant Monitoring Report.
+The State of California’s Urban Greening (Prop 84) grant and a grant from the City of San Francisco’s Carbon Fund and others provided funding for upland sediment and vegetation 2010-2015.
+Dr. Peter Baye prepared a Terrestrial and Wetland Vegetation Management Plan which we seek to implement.
+Funding is needed to implement this plan.

 Golden Gate Audubon and the Port of San Francisco are working together to improve wildlife habitat at Pier 94 by restoring the wetland and improving water circulation and other wetland functions.
 Our ongoing efforts include:

-- Expand the wetland, improve tidal circulation, and create an upland transition zone of native plants
+- Manage the wetland, improve tidal circulation, and create an upland transition zone of native plants

-- Create a sandy marsh that will support several plant species no longer found in San Francisco
+- Maintain a sandy marsh that will support several plant species no longer found in San Francisco

-- Collaborate with the Port, the Bay Area Early Detection Network and other agencies to clear invasive plants from the site
+- Collaborate with the Port and other agencies to clear invasive plants from the site

-- Build community and city-wide awareness of the wetland and wildlife values at Pier 94
+- Build community and city awareness of the wetland, upland and wildlife values at Pier 94

 What You Can Do

-- Join our volunteeer work parties in removing invasive plants, trash and planting hundreds of native plants.
-Contact email@example.com to learn about the next event (normally the first Saturday of each month 9:00 am-12 noon) at this site.
+- Join our volunteer work parties in removing invasive plants, trash and planting hundreds of native plants.
+1st Saturday each month 9:00 am-12 noon.